 Is gripe water good for newborns?

-While gripe water is suitable for babies, Dr. Ellie does not recommend giving it to newborns, saying, "it’s only for use in babies who are a month or older."
+While gripe water suits babies, Dr Ellie does not recommend giving it to newborns, saying, "It’s only for use in babies who are a month or older."

-According to Dr. Ellie, it’s important to read the label before giving gripe water to your baby, as there could be side effects if you give too much, so she advises to carefully follow the exact dosing on the bottle.
+According to Dr. Ellie, it’s important to read the label before giving gripe water to your baby.
+Too much could cause side effects, so she advises carefully following the exact dosing on the bottle.

-We'd also recommend you speak to your doctor for their recommendations of gripe water and to make sure the one you choose is suitable for your baby.
-It should also never be given in large quantities or used as a substitute for anything in their diet.
+We'd also recommend you speak to your doctor for gripe water recommendations and ensure the one you choose suits your baby.
+It should never be given in large quantities or used as a substitute for anything in their diet.
 You should also make sure it doesn't contain sugar or alcohol.

 How to use gripe water